-I am currently a Postdoctoral Fellow in Strategic Management at the Goethe-University in Frankfurt (Gemany) and a Visiting Fellow in the Department of Law at the European University Institute in Florence (Italy).
+My previous positions include positions as a Postdoctoral Fellow in Strategic Management at the Goethe-University in Frankfurt (Germany) and a Max-Weber-Fellow at the European University Institute in Florence (Italy).

-I worked in an international financial institution for several years: among others in London, New York and Frankfurt; my work involved risk management and investment banking, and operating as an executive assistant for one of the Board Members.
+I have gained my merits in teaching and researching in various national and international institutions.
+In addition, for 16 years, I worked in an international financial institution, among others, in London, New York and Frankfurt; my work involved risk management and investment banking, and operating as an Executive Assistant for one of the Board Members.